 But next to the piñatas and party favors is the dulceria (Spanish for candy store).
 The dulceria is known for the Sandia Loca, Piña Loca, and Pepi-Sushi, which is a carved watermelon, pineapple, or cucumber stuffed with Mexican candies, lime, and tajin chili powder.

 The fruit bowls are popular, but the raspados are no less worthy.
 With thirteen flavors and several specialty raspados, Funland is a good place to purchase a piñata and eat a raspado.

-One of the only places serving raspados on Tucson’s northwest side, GeMa Raspados & Delights opened in 2015.
+One of the few places serving raspados on Tucson's northwest side, GeMa Raspados & Delights opened in 2015.

 GeMa's is one of the only spots to offer the Hawaiiano, which is pineapple juice, bananas, coconut, vanilla ice cream, and a cherry on top.

 They are also the only ones who serve the Chemisse, a vanilla-flavored raspado with ice cream, and strawberry jelly.